Expose to the Right, Phillip Colla Photography

 Are you exposing to the right and using the best in-camera settings for contrast and saturation?
-If you shoot RAW and expose to the right and think contract and saturation settings don’t affect you, think again.
+If you shoot RAW and expose to the right and think contrast and saturation settings don’t affect you, think again.
 If you judge your exposure settings on whether you are clipping the highlights on your histogram, you may be underexposing unnecessarily.
 Here’s why.

 Note that this post is primarily intended for photographers who shoot RAW.
 (If you shoot JPEG you may benefit from what follows simply by having a better understanding of what is going on inside your camera, but you probably do not want to use this technique.)